 Pressing the Select... button to the right of the Symbol File field launches a standard file selection dialog which allows you to specify the symbol file.

-Files specified in the Symbol File field must be accessible from the host system; they do not need to be accessible from the target system.
+Ultimately, files specified in the Symbol File field must be accessible from the host system; they do not need to be accessible from the target system.
+If the program file is not accessible from the host system, NightProbe will consult your Program File preferences, and, unless prohibited, will automatically download the file from the target to the host for processing.
+See "Advanced Preferences" on page -29 for more information on Program File preferences.